Climate-Resilient Infrastructure

 What is climate-resilient infrastructure?

-Infrastructure Pathways characterizes climate-resilient infrastructure in the following way [1]:
+Infrastructure Pathways characterises climate-resilient infrastructure in the following way [1]:

 - Infrastructure that can withstand, respond to, and recover rapidly from disruptions to continue to provide essential services and functions (outcomes-oriented)

-- Infrastructure that maximizes social benefits, enhances equity and minimizes negative social consequences to support broader societal resilience to climate change, particularly for those who are most vulnerable and will suffer the greatest impacts of climate change (outcomes-oriented)
+- Infrastructure that maximises social benefits, enhances equity and minimises negative social consequences to support broader societal resilience to climate change, particularly for those who are most vulnerable and will suffer the greatest impacts of climate change (outcomes-oriented)

-- Infrastructure that minimizes negative environmental impacts and contributions to climate change (outcomes-oriented)
+- Infrastructure that minimises negative environmental impacts and contributions to climate change (outcomes-oriented)

 - Infrastructure that protects and leverages natural ecosystems (process- and outcomes-oriented)

-Figure 7 (page 10), shown here [4] is a helpful way to visualize the multi-dimensional qualities of climate-resilient infrastructure, with consideration of the resilience of individual assets, services provided and infrastructure users.
+Figure 1 below[3] is a helpful way to visualise the multi-dimensional qualities of climate-resilient infrastructure, with consideration of the resilience of individual assets, services provided and infrastructure users.

 Climate-resilient infrastructure integrates aspects of disaster risk reduction, climate change adaptation, climate risk management, sustainability and climate change mitigation in the following ways: